 We are members of the Conference of European Churches and, as a World Communion, we have adviser status at the World Council of Churches, which means we are invited to participate in Central Committee meetings and General Assemblies but do not have a vote.

-Our Interfaith engagement includes membership the Churches Forum for Inter Religious Relations, The Council of Christians and Jews and Interfaith Scotland.
-We are also connected to The Inter Faith Network for the UK through Churches Together in Britain and Ireland.
+Our Interfaith engagement includes membership the Churches Forum for Inter Religious Relations and Interfaith Scotland.
+Through our membership of Churches Together in Britain and Ireland we are connected with The Inter Faith Network for the UK and The Council of Christians and Jews.

 Over the years The Salvation Army has produced a number of documents of an ecumenical nature.
 These are available here for download.